-In addition the technology of nail production also evolved over time.
+The technology of nail production also evolved over time.
 The earliest nails found on colonial sites are the hand-wrought variety, which were produced individually and in their entirety by a blacksmith.
 These nails were wrought from nail rods or from nail splits cut from a plate.
-Smiths hammered the red-hot iron rods into a point and then placed them in a vise, hammering down to produce a head.
-By the late-eighteenth century, a method was devised to produce nails from sheets of iron plates using a vice was to cut the nails in uniform shapes.
-At first the vice was operated by hand and later by water or steam power.
+Smiths hammered the red-hot iron rods into a point, then placed them in a vise, hammering down to produce a head.
+By the late eighteenth century, a method was devised to produce nails from sheets of iron plates, using a vise saw to cut the nails into uniform shapes.
+At first, the vise was operated by hand, and later by water or steam power.
 These early machine-cut nails were still individually hand-headed by a blacksmith.
 Eventually, the technology evolved to produce the entire nail (head and shank) with a nail cutting machine.

 For more information about historic nails and manufacturing technology check out this paper prepared by the National Park Service.